Monday, December 2, 2019 – Meeting Agenda Package

 At WCDSB, our Equity, Diversity and Learning (EDL) Committee works to build educator capacity to serve all students and assist in removing identified barriers to success.
 We employ a lens of liberation theology with a strong emphasis on the social teaching of preferential option for the poor.
 This involves empowering students and their families to advocate for change so that they may not just survive but thrive in our school communities.

 Our work is guided by the four priority areas of the Ontario Education Equity Action Plan:

 - Organizational culture change

-The report is available on pages 21-24 via this link: Meeting Agenda Package
+A series of highlights from each of these priority areas in available on pages 22-26 via this link: Meeting Agenda Package

 Upcoming Board Meetings

 Monday, January 13, 2020